Here you will find the latest information on our response to COVID-19.

 IMAX Safety Info

-- To ensure adequate physical distance in the 400-seat theater, audience size will be limited to 65% of theater capacity.
+- To ensure adequate physical distance in the 400-seat theater, audience sizes will be limited.

 - The film schedule includes time to clean the theater between showtimes.